 Name Instance without Deletion Protection

 Risk WARNING

-Description It is good practice to enable this feature on production instances, to ensure that they may not be deleted by accident.
+Description It is good practice to enable this feature on production instances to ensure that they may not be deleted by accident.

 Affected Assets All

-Name Instances Configured to Use Default Service Account Risk WARNING Description The default Compute Engine service account has the Editor role on the project, which allows read and write access to most Google Cloud Services.
-To defend against privilege escalations if your VM is compromised and prevent an attacker from gaining access to all of your project, it is recommended to not use the default Compute Engine service account.
+Name Instances Configured to Use Default Service Account Risk WARNING Description The default Compute Engine service account has the editor role on the project, which allows read and write access to most Google Cloud services.
+To defend against privilege escalations if your VM is compromised and to prevent an attacker from gaining access to all of the project, it is recommended the default Compute Engine service account is not used.
 Instead, you should create a new service account and assigning only the permissions needed by your instance.

 Name Instances Have Public IP Addresses

 Risk WARNING

-Description To reduce your attack surface, Compute instances should not have public IP addresses.
-Instead, instances should be configured behind load balancers, to minimize the

-instance's exposure to the internet.
+Description To reduce your attack surface, compute instances should not have public IP addresses.
+Instead, instances should be configured behind load balancers to minimize the instance's exposure to the internet.

 Name Network without Instances

 Risk WARNING

-Description Maintaining unused resources increases risks of misconfigurations and increases the difficulty of audits.
+Description Maintaining unused resources increases the risk of misconfiguration and audit difficulty.

-Affected Assets Network instances: 1.
-1.1.
+Affected Assets Network instances:

+1. 1.1.

 1.2.

-1.2.

-Name OS login Disabled
+OS login Disabled

-Risk WARNING
+WARNING

-Description Enabling OS Login ensures that SSH keys used to connect to instances are mapped with IAM users.
-Revoking access to IAM user will revoke all the SSH keys associated with that particular user.
-It facilitates centralized and automated SSH key pair management which is useful in handling cases like response to compromised SSH key pairs and/or revocation of external/third-party/Vendor users.
+Enabling OS login ensures that SSH keys used to connect to instances are mapped with IAM users.
+Revoking access to an IAM user will revoke all the SSH keys associated with that particular user.
+There is the ability to facilitate centralized and automated SSH key pair management which is useful in handling cases like responding to compromised SSH key pairs and/or the revocation of external/thirdparty/vendor users.
+All

+Name Shielded VM Disabled Risk WARNING Description Shielded VM offers verifiable integrity of your Compute Engine VM instances, so you can be confident your instances haven't been compromised by boot or kernel- level malware or rootkits.
+Shielded VM's verifiable integrity is achieved through the use of Secure Boot, virtual trusted platform module (vTPM) enabled Measured Boot and integrity monitoring.
 Affected Assets All

-Name Shielded VM Disabled

-Risk WARNING

-Description Shielded VM offers verifiable integrity of your Compute Engine VM instances, so you can be confident your instances haven't been compromised by boot-or kernel-

-level malware or rootkits.
-Shielded VM's verifiable integrity is achieved through the

-use of Secure Boot, virtual trusted platform module (vTPM)-enabled Measured

-Boot, and integrity monitoring.

-Affected Assets All

 Name VM Disks Not Customer-Supplied Encryption Keys (CSEK) Encrypted Risk WARNING Description By default, Google Compute Engine encrypts all data at rest.
 Compute Engine handles and manages this encryption for you without any additional actions on your part.
-However, if you wanted to control and manage this encryption yourself, you can provide your own encryption keys.
+However, if you want to control and manage this encryption yourself, you can provide your own encryption keys.
 Affected Assets All